Friday, October 25, 2024

 How many of us, prior to conversion, remember being convicted of particular sins and felt the need to try and change our behaviour?
 If you did, maybe it showed you were serious, which is not a bad thing.
 But I know someone well who had no sense of that.
 She merely cried out involuntarily 'Oh, alright then!' when Jesus was preached.
 She was prayed with and told to tell someone.
 Her life was one of much frustration and despair.
 But her awareness of her sin came later.
 I was similar.
 I was not convicted of particular sins before I confessed Christ publicly.
 I had been feeling a sense of general failure in relationships, and a sense of wanting to hide.
 Two others I think of were each walking away from God and each nearly died, one from drug use and one following a car crash.
 They experienced a sense of dread and terror.
 Both thought they were going to Hell.
 They cried out to Jesus to save them.
 Both had some previous knowledge of the Bible.
 The central decision was to reconsider Jesus and the direction of their lives and to turn to Christ.
 Acts 3v19 and Acts 26v20 add the extra word 'epistrepho' to denote the 'turn' bit.

 It's easy to see why people who are disappointed with behavioural lapses in new believers want to get them to put away sins, or promise to put them away, before they believe and are baptised.
 But that doesn't seem to be God's way of doing things.
 We see who Jesus truly is, we believe, we are baptised.
 He is the answer to our sinful condition.
 Our sins are forgiven, and we are given a new life.
 God has dealt with the root of sin, which is unbelief.
-He will graciously deal with sin which lingers around, and this may require our co-operation, but He isn't asking for our resolve to sort them out before we receive Him!
+He will graciously deal with sin which lingers around, and this may require our co-operation, but He isn't asking for our resolve to sort sins out before we receive Him!
 He came to bring rest for the penitent.
 Now if we are sincere, we will hand our lives, sins and all, to Him, to make what He will out of them.
 It's true we can't insist we keep hold of our sins.
 That is different from thinking we have to acknowledge them and get rid of them before He will receive us.

 I encourage you to look at the Acts outreach sermons in a fairly straightforward translation such as the ESV or NKJV and see if they fit with the 'repent of your sins' teaching.
 I really don't think they do.
 We repent toward God, away from our life without Him.
 When we do that, forgiveness of sins is found too.
 We then believe, and get baptised.
 We also receive the Holy Spirit.
 We are thereby born again, saved, children of God.
 Good News.